rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-where `source::Visitor` is another trait that accepts individual key-value pairs:
+where `Visitor` is another trait that accepts individual key-value pairs:

 ```rust
 trait Visitor<'kvs> {